charmplusplus/charm4py/docs/tutorial.rst

     charm.start(main)

-We need to define an entry point to the CharmPy program, which we refer to as the Charm *main* function.
+We need to define an entry point to the Charm4py program, which we refer to as the Charm *main* function.
 In our example, it is the function called ``main`` .
 The main function runs on only one processor, typically processor 0, and is in charge